otagobioinformaticsspringschool/nanopore/_episodes/06-adaptive-sampling.md

 pore continued to sequence that read).

-2. This sample had a LOT of short sequences, so in many cases, the read had been fully sequenced before the software had a chance to map it to teh genome and determine whether or not to continue sequencing.
+2. This sample had a LOT of short sequences, so in many cases, the read had been fully sequenced before the software had a chance to map it to the genome and determine whether or not to continue sequencing.

 ### Distribution of read lengths